Policy Number: 162

 Support departments are funded solely from state appropriations and provide services at no charge to their clients.
 They exist to serve internal clients and client departments and are fundamental to conducting the everyday business of the university.

-Examples of this type of department are Accounting, Procurement Services, and the Office of Sponsored Projects.
+Examples of this type of department are General Accounting, Procurement Services, and the Sponsored Projects Administration.

 B. Service Providers that Charge Fees for Services